apacheignite/documentation/sql/performance-and-debugging-19.md

   "title": "Advanced DML Optimizations"
 }
 [/block]
 Usually, `UPDATE` and `DELETE` statements require performing a `SELECT` query in order to prepare a set of cache entries to be processed later.
-In some situations, this can be avoided leading to significant performance gains by direct translation of DML statements into specific cache operations.
+In some situations, this can be avoided by direct translation of DML statements into specific cache operations, leading to a significant performance gain.

 To summarize the content of the [distributed DML](doc:dml) section, following are the reasons why `UPDATE` and `DELETE` automatically execute a `SELECT` query: